The sounds of spring - music to tweet to

 - Birds singing - Chiffchaffs can be heard chirping within the varied woodland habitat of Sheringham Park in Norfolk.

 - An early morning ‘dawn chorus’ of birds - Listen to a spectacular dawn chorus of birds in springtime at Mottisfont Abbey.
-This atmospheric 13th-century house has its very own spring sound experience for visitors too.

 - Tinkling stream -.
 The peaks and valleys of Sugar Loaf & Usk Valley in Wales are a prime place to hear tinkling streams and spot swooping birds of prey.

 - A babbling brook - Come to Hardcastle Crags to listen to the soothing sounds of babbling brooks and the tweets of baby birds.
 Be sure to tackle some of the site’s nature trails in April

 - April showers - Head to Tatton Park for misty spring mornings and listening out for the pitter patter of April showers.

 - Lambs bleating - Brockhampton Estate in Herefordshire is a beautiful spot to listen to the sounds of baby lambs bleating.

 - Bees buzzing - The colourful spring blooms and greenery at Biddulph Grange Garden make this spot the place to hear honeybees at work.

 - Wind rustling in the trees - Robins, rooks, blackbirds and more, take a sensory walk through the wooded landscape of the Sussex Weald at Batemans.